WorldHealthOrganization/app/docs/ROADMAP.md

 Version numbering terminology:

-* **v1.0**: public release on the app stores, aiming for submission to app stores on Monday, March 30, 2020 ([v1.0 milestone](https://github.com/WorldHealthOrganization/app/milestone/4))
+* **v1.0**: public release on the app stores, aiming for handoff to WHO for app store submission on Monday, March 30, 2020 ([v1.0 milestone](https://github.com/WorldHealthOrganization/app/milestone/4))
 * **vNext**: describes features considered for future releases, but not yet prioritized into a specific milestone ([vNext milestone](https://github.com/WorldHealthOrganization/app/milestone/3))

 ### v1.0

 **Goal:** Match or exceed the existing content in the WHO WhatsApp Bot presented idiomatically with native look-and-feel, with dynamically-updatable content localized to at least one other language besides English and ability to deliver push notifications to users.

-**Target Date:** Monday, March 30, 2020 - transmission of app to WHO team for app store submission by EOD PDT
+**Target Date:** Monday, March 30, 2020 - handoff of app to WHO team for app store submission by EOD PDT

 **GitHub Milestone:** https://github.com/WorldHealthOrganization/app/milestone/4